(Visited 3,401 times, 1 visits today)

 Shopping.
 Access to shopping is not one of the location’s strengths.

-The nearest full-service grocery is a new Mariano’s, nearly a mile north and west of The LEX.
-South Loop Market, a few blocks north on Michigan Ave, is a family-run convenience store with a terrific selection of wines and craft beers.
+The nearest full-service grocery is a new Mariano’s, nearly a mile north and west of Arrive LEX.
+South Loop Market, which recently opened in the building, is a family-run convenience store with a terrific selection of wines and craft beers.

-Dining and nightlife options in the immediate area of The LEX are limited.
+Dining and nightlife options in the immediate area of Arrive LEX are limited.

-Chinatown’s dining scene is a half-mile west of The LEX.
+Chinatown’s dining scene is a half-mile west of Arrive LEX.
 There’s also a lively restaurant and bar cluster along Michigan Ave and Wabash Ave a mile north of the building.

 Parks, recreation.
-The nearest public parks are several blocks from The LEX.
+The nearest public parks are several blocks from Arrive LEX.

-Chicago Women’s Park, two blocks north of The LEX, is a tranquil spot for relaxing or helping tend the community gardens.
+Chicago Women’s Park, two blocks north of Arrive LEX, is a tranquil spot for relaxing or helping tend the community gardens.

 Transportation.
-Public transportation from The LEX’s location is good.
+Public transportation from Arrive LEX’s location is good.

 CTA bus routes criss-cross the area, with stops outside the building.